Meanwhile….the market has turnedPublished on 10th October 2017

 By the time this column gets into the hands of readers, we’ll be getting close to the peak of the production season in southern Australia, in one of the most tumultuous periods in the recent history of the industry.
-In the past 18 months, an unprecedented volume of milk has moved between major dairy companies in a short space of time, and most likely has some way to go yet, as the aftershocks of the major step-down in milk prices towards the end of the 2015-16 season continue to reverberate.
+In the past 18 months, an unprecedented volume of milk has moved between major dairy companies in a short space of time, and most likely has some way to go yet, as the aftershocks of the major step-down in milk prices towards the end of the 2015-16 season continue to reverberate with improving dairy markets.

 There is plenty yet to unfold.
 We’re just at the beginning of resolving the future of the once-dominant processor, as a number of players (realistically fewer in play than the financial media would have you believe) fathom the available “prize” and work out how to make the shell of MG work in their hands – milk, plants, capabilities and brands.
 Still, there is a significant sell-job – beyond anything yet seen from the PR gurus at Freshwater Place to date – to clear the 90% shareholder approval requirement.